-Chance Werner, 18, of Euharlee, was among a group of people at Holiday Harbor Marina in Acworth playing a game in which one person sits in a shopping cart tied to a pole.
-The cart is then pushed off the dock, causing the person to “pop” out of the cart, after which the person would swim to the dock, according to the Department of Natural Resources.
-Werner, however, was tied to the cart, not to the pole.
+Chance Werner, 18, of Euharlee, drowned at about midnight.
+He was among a group of people at Holiday Harbor Marina in Acworth playing a game in which one person sits in a shopping cart tied to a pole.
+The cart is then pushed off the dock, causing the rider to "pop" out of it, after which he would swim to the dock, according to the Department of Natural Resources.
+Werner, however, was tied to the cart.
 The cart pulled him into the water, and he did not resurface.

 The Bartow County Sheriff's Office said three young men, including Werner, were playing the game when Werner tied the rope to his waist.

-His body was recovered about 2:50 a.m. by Department of Natural Resources, Bartow County Sheriff's Office and Bartow County Fire Department dive teams in about 30 feet of water still tied to the cart.
+His body was found about 2:50 a.m. by Department of Natural Resources, Bartow County Sheriff's Office and Bartow County Fire Department dive teams in about 30 feet of water, still tied to the cart.